Leatherback sea turtle: Offspring

 While other sea turtle species almost always return to their hatching beach, leatherbacks may choose another beach within the region.
 They choose beaches with soft sand because their softer shells and plastrons are easily damaged by hard rocks.
 Nesting beaches also have shallower approach angles from the sea.
 This is a vulnerability for the turtles because such beaches easily erode.
 They nest at night when the risk of predation and heat stress is lowest.
 As leatherback turtles spend the vast majority of their lives in the ocean, their eyes are not well adapted to night vision on land.
 The typical nesting environment includes a dark forested area adjacent to the beach.
 The contrast between this dark forest and the brighter, moonlit ocean provides directionality for the females.
 They nest towards the dark and then return to the ocean and the light.
+The mean time it takes to complete a nesting event from landing to departure is 108.1 minutes.

 Females excavate a nest above the high-tide line with their flippers.
 One female may lay as many as nine clutches in one breeding season.
 About nine days pass between nesting events.
 Average clutch size is around 110 eggs, 85% of which are viable.
 After laying, the female carefully back-fills the nest, disguising it from predators with a scattering of sand.
+With the average clutch size being around 110, around 50 percent of the eggs do not even develop into hatchlings.
+This only causes more concern for the species, because it makes management much harder to determine.